A PLACE OF MIRACLES

 In 2024, our collective efforts impacted lives through various programs and initiatives:

 886 individuals were housed in 268 homes, including 31 new families.
 In addition, we invested $742,659 in housing rehabilitation projects.
-31,479 bags of food, totaling 377,748 pounds, were distributed, marking a 25% increase in food visits compared to 2023.
-1,685 households, reaching 4,707 members in our database, were served, with an added 10% of new families joining our program.
+31,479 bags of food, totaling 377,748 pounds, were distributed, marking a 25% surge in visits compared to the prior year.
+1685 households with 4,707 members were served, representing a 54% increase in households served over the previous year.

 150 volunteers from SFC/HFS contributed 12,205 hours, and 50 volunteers from Siena Youth Center dedicated 2,919 hours to various community efforts.
 Holy Family School served 28 students over 180 school days.
 Student STAR test scores improved, with our 2nd and 8th graders making significant progress in strengthening the core subjects of math, science, and reading.
 Siena Youth Center served 270 elementary, middle, and high school students, providing 1,167 hours of programming and critical mental health services.